-It’s a healthy, quick and easy to make salad, absolutely delicious and it looks just wonderful with all those popping colors!
+It’s a quick and easy to make salad, absolutely delicious and it looks just wonderful with all those popping colors!

 Serving suggestions